-This make a match game is a fun way for pupils in Y5 and Y6 to further develop their understanding of homophones.
+This make a match game is a fun way for pupils in Year 5 and Year 6 to further develop their understanding of homophones.

 They will match the word cards to the relevant image and definition, helping them to expand their understanding of vocabulary.